 This plot shows us that the data are right-skewed; there are more inexpensive houses than expensive ones.
 The median sale price was $160,000, and the most expensive house was $755,000.
 When modeling this outcome, a strong argument can be made that the price should be log-transformed.
 The advantages of this type of transformation are that no houses would be predicted with negative sale prices and that errors in predicting expensive houses will not have an undue influence on the model.
 Also, from a statistical perspective, a logarithmic transform may also stabilize the variance in a way that makes inference more legitimate.
 We can use similar steps to now visualize the transformed data, shown in Figure 4.2.

 ggplot(ames, aes(x = Sale_Price)) + geom_histogram(bins = 50, col= "white") + scale_x_log10()

-While not perfect, this will probably result in better models than using the untransformed data, for the reasons we just outlined previously.
+While not perfect, this will likely result in better models than using the untransformed data, for the reasons just outlined.

-The disadvantages to transforming the outcome are mostly related to interpretation of model results.
+The disadvantages of transforming the outcome mostly relate to interpretation of model results.

-Despite these drawbacks, the models used in this book utilize the log transformation for this outcome.
-From this point on, the outcome column is pre-logged in the
+Despite these drawbacks, the models used in this book use the log transformation for this outcome.
+From this point on, the outcome column is prelogged in the

 ames data frame: